 require_once(ABSPATH . 'wp-settings.php');

-Before we begin, let’s understand some background: by default, your Apache web server uses the www-data user and www-data group to access files and folders.
-There is a possibility that the uploads folder is not actually owned by www-data, which would naturally prevent it from writing to the folder.
-What you want to do is make this user the owner of the uploads directory.
+Before we begin, let’s understand some basics.
+By default, your Apache web server uses the www-data user and www-data group to access files and folders.

 chown -R www-data:www-data plugins